 To make it practical, here are three data moves that consistently pay off in CRM rollouts:

+1. Define what “good” looks like (in plain English).
 Example: “Every active customer must have an owner, a lifecycle stage, and a primary contact method.”
 You’re setting minimum standards so reporting and automation don’t break.

+2. Standardise a small set of data points that drive most outcomes.
 You don’t need 200 fields, pick the ones that power pipeline reporting, customer comms, and service delivery (e.g., lifecycle stage, product/service type, region, last contact date).
 An obvious move here is to drive users to dropdown, multiselect or other field types that standardise response, rather than offering the flexibility of free text.

+3. Create simple rules that prevent regression.
 Mandatory fields at key steps, dropdowns instead of free text where it matters, and dedupe rules/integration checks so you don’t reintroduce mess on day one.

-When your data is clean and structured, you’re ready for AI - not before.
+When your data is clean and structured, you’re ready for AI, not before.

 Customisation Can Slow You Down